Skip to content ↓

 2. To listen to homework instructions in class.

-3. To copy down any necessary instructions for the task and deadline date into the homework diary or to ensure they can fully access this on SMH.
+3. To copy down any necessary instructions for the task and deadline date into the homework diary or to ensure they can fully access this on SMH/Google Classroom.

 4. To ensure that homework is completed and handed in to meet the deadline.